Great Gift Ideas in my Italy Gift Guide or My Amazon store!

 I’m not sure of the origins of this name, though I imagine in a country where they still sell a “Negrito” candy (this wrapper here is similar), the possibilities are numerous.
 Cappuccino comes from the Capuchin monks and their tell-tale hoods, so marocchino, a word that means “little Moroccan,” could have very interesting origins, I imagine.

-Though it’s not called a marocchino in all of Italy.
-In fact, when we went to Puglia late this summer, I ordered one in a bar in Foggia (near Manfredonia).
+It’s not called a marocchino in all of Italy, though.
+When we went to Puglia late this summer, I ordered one in a bar in Foggia (near Manfredonia).
 They looked at me strangely, and said, “Un espressino?”
 (A little espresso?)
-And I said, uh, sure, that.
+And I said, uh, sure, that, as it was obvious I wasn’t getting a marocchino.
 Unfortunately, Moroccans have a very bad reputation in most of Italy.
 Maybe ordering that in this area was a no-no.

 To me, the marocchino is the perfect blend of coffee and milk.
-And a touch of cacao (cocoa for us English speakers) on top makes it perfect.
-Though you do have to watch when you drink that you don’t leave any cocoa moustache.
-Some places even will add a small dollop of chocolate at the bottom (bar in Torino) or chocolate sprinkles (bar near work), but just “plain” is great.
+Add a touch of cacao (cocoa for us English speakers) on top and it’s perfect.
+Be careful when drinking it that you don’t leave any cocoa moustache.
+Some places even will add a small dollop of chocolate at the bottom (bar in Torino) or chocolate sprinkles (bar near work), but just “plain” cacao is great, too.

 Since we moved here in July, we are still looking for our “perfect” morning bar.
 In Rome there was a great bar right across from my building’s doorway, so that was a no-brainer, and in Pavia the bars near the station sufficed.
 But now that we’re in Milan, and we know that we have the time to look around for a good place, we’re trying everywhere.